Out of fire you’ll be reborn

-"The ability of the burned-down forest to rise from its ashes spoke to me of hope and the unfailing power of life."
+“The ability of the burnt forest to be reborn from its ashes spoke to me of hope and of the unfailing power of life,”

 Living and experiencing the rebirth of a forest

-A tree-shaped walk through a forest that changes.
+A path in the shape of a tree through a changing forest.
 A story that begins at the roots and ends in the treetops.

-The space in zenithal view represents the structure of a tree with its roots, trunk and top.
+From a bird´s eye view, this exhibition space represents the structure of a tree with its roots, trunk and crown.

 X